BrianOdisho/Omdb/README.md

 ##Usage

-This library uses an `OmdbAPI` object to query against the API.
+This library uses an `OmdbAPI` object to queryOld against the API.
 Instantiate an `OmdbAPI` object by using `OmdbAPIFactory`.

 ```java
 OmdbAPI omdbAPI = OmdbAPIFactory.getInstance().getOmdbAPI();